vix-labs/.github/README.md

 We're more than just a service provider—we’re builders at heart.

-Vandelay Technologies actively creates and maintains internal projects ranging from open-source tools for the Web3 community to fully incubated apps and protocols.
-Whether it’s a smart contract utility, a meme-powered dApp, or a fun weekend experiment—we love building for the sake of curiosity, creativity, and contribution.
+VIX Labs actively creates and maintains internal projects ranging from open-source tools for the Web3 community to fully incubated apps and protocols.
+Whether it’s a smart contract utility, a dApp starter-kit, or a fun weekend experiment - we love building for the sake of curiosity, creativity, and contribution.

 ---